Ericsson/ecaudit/README.md

 In order to get a complete cluster wide view of all audited operations it is necessary to gather and merge all individual audit logs into one.

-As the audit logs are generated with the SLF4J/LOGBack framework, there are many ways to customize this when it comes to synchronous or asynchronous writes, log file rotation etc.
+When ecAudit is configured to write audit logs with the SLF4J/LOGBack framework there are many ways to customize behavior in terms of synchronous vs. asynchronous writes, log file rotation etc.
 For details, consult the LOGBack [documentation](https://logback.qos.ch/).
 There is a useful example in the ecAudit [setup guide](doc/setup.md) to get you started.

+When ecAudit is configured to write audit logs into Chronicle Queues it is possible to write large volumes of audit records with minimal performance impact.
+This is achieved by minimizing memory allocations and storing records in an efficient binary format.
+Logs are extracted with a tool provided with ecAudit.

 ## Audit Whitelists